drata/aws-cloudformation-drata-setup/README.md

 2. Replace `main` in `ref=main` with the latest version from the [release page](https://github.com/drata/aws-cloudformation-drata-setup/releases).
 3. In your browser, open https://app.drata.com/account-settings/connections/aws-org-units.
 4. Copy the `Drata External ID` from the AWS Org Units connection panel in Drata and replace `YOUR_EXTERNAL_ID` in the module with the ID you copied.
-5. Go to the AWS console, get the `Management Account Id` and replace `YOUR_MANAGEMENT_ACCOUNT_ID`.
-6. Replace `stackset_region` if the desired region is different than the default value `us-west-2`.
+5. Replace `stackset_region` if the desired region is different than the default value `us-west-2`.
-7. Back in your terminal, run terraform init to download/update the module.
+6. Back in your terminal, run terraform init to download/update the module.
-8. Run terraform apply and **IMPORTANT** review the plan output before typing yes.
+7. Run terraform apply and **IMPORTANT** review the plan output before typing yes.
-9. If successful, go back to the AWS console and verify the Role has been generated in all the sub accounts.
+8. If successful, go back to the AWS console and verify the Role has been generated in all the sub accounts.
-10. If you want to roll back the operations this script just performed, type `terraform destroy` and `enter`.
+9. If you want to roll back the operations this script just performed, type `terraform destroy` and `enter`.

 ## Disclaimer